LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/how_to_use.rst

 .. admonition:: Exercise

-	An exercise box might ask a question about the output of a command you've just run, perhaps suggesting you using a :ref:`basic Linux function` such as ``head`` to interrogate the output data somehow.
+	An exercise box might ask a question about the output of a command you've just run, perhaps suggesting you using a :ref:`basic Linux function <basic_unix>` such as ``head`` to interrogate the output data somehow.

 	Alternatively it might suggest you read a helpfile or manual to design a command, sometimes suggesting you use a certain argument such as ``--a``.